 Technology literacy and communication media in the part of the 21st century rainbow skill scheme which is proposed by Triling and Fadel (2009) consist of 1) information literacy: students are able to access information effectively (the source of information) and efficiently (timing); to evaluate information critically and competently; to use and to manage information accurately and effectively to solve problems.
 2) Media literacy: students are able to choose and develop the media which is used to communicate.
 3) ICT literacy: students are able to analyze information media; to create suitable media for communication.
 Ministry of Communication and Information Technology (2006) states that knowledge or technology literacy is one of the prerequisites for people's readiness to optimize the use of technology for their lives.
-Such knowledge is needed because it is a form of mental readiness that can give direction for each individual to gain profits through the use of information and communication technology.
-Theoretically, in order to reach the level of technology literacy, there are four indicators of assessment that must be mastered, 1) information literacy, 2) Digital literacy, 3) Media literacy.
+Such knowledge is needed because it is a form of mental readiness that can give direction for each individual to gain profits through the use of information and communication and communications of assessment that must be mastered, 1) information literacy, 2) Digital literacy, 3) Media literacy.